Migrations

 migrations

-- the command will compare migrations files to database records to know which migrations to apply
+- The command will compare migration files and database records to know which migrations to apply.

 ./apps/server/src/mikro-orm.config.ts